facebook pixel Skip to main content

 By embracing Diversity, Equity, Inclusion and Accessibility (DEIA), Southlake will be by your side through every step of your healthcare journey.
 Our team continues to work hard to improve health outcomes for all our patients, build trust, and strengthen communication with everyone—patients, families, staff, medical staff and volunteers.
 With different perspectives, Southlake continues to develop new ideas and provide the best care possible.

-Contact Southlake’s Diversity, Equity and Inclusion Office at DEI@southlake.ca.
+Contact Southlake Health’s Diversity, Equity and Inclusion Office at DEI@southlake.ca.

 Land Acknowledgement

-Southlake Regional Health Centre recognizes and acknowledges the lands originally used and occupied by the First Peoples of the Williams Treaties First Nations and other Indigenous Peoples, and on behalf of Southlake Regional Health Centre, we would like to thank them for sharing this land.
+Southlake Health recognizes and acknowledges the lands originally used and occupied by the First Peoples of the Williams Treaties First Nations and other Indigenous Peoples, and on behalf of Southlake Health, we would like to thank them for sharing this land.
 We would also like to acknowledge the Chippewa’s of Georgina Island First Nation as our closest First Nation community and recognize the unique relationship the Chippewas have with the lands and waters of this territory.
 They are the water protectors and environmental stewards of these lands and we join them in these responsibilities.

 Voluntary Self-identification for Indigenous Patients and Family Members